Seomon4u/HOLON-Sandbox/README.md

 # HOLON-Sandbox

-# NFT-DAO Governance HOLON
+# Decomposition-of-the-NFT-DAO-Business-Plan

-# Genesis of the Governance HOLON GitHub
+![Decomposition-of-the-NFT-DAO-Business-Plan](Decomposition-of-the-NFT-DAO-Business-Plan.jpg)

 This repository originates from the community of contributers to [Comprehensive NFT Framework Collab](https://cardano.ideascale.com/a/dtd/Comprehensive-NFT-Framework-Collab/334521-48088), a [Project Cataylyst](https://cardano.ideascale.com/) proposal that contributes to the future of [Cardano](https://cardano.org/).

-![Decomposition-of-the-NFT-DAO-Business-Plan](Decomposition-of-the-NFT-DAO-Business-Plan.jpg)

 ## To participate in the NFT-DAO Governance HOLON GitHub :